Funding and Prizes

 The Douglas Johnson Memorial Essay Prize was recently established in memory of the late Douglas Johnson, the first Honorary President of the Association.

 The prize, to the value of £250, is awarded for an undergraduate essay or dissertation which may treat a theme relevant to the Association's concerns, in aspects of Modern French history, politics, society and culture, as well as the relationships between France and other countries, including those in the French-speaking world.
 The work may be written in either French or English, should be over five thousand words, but not exceed ten thousand words.
 Essays or dissertations must be accompanied together with a current email address provided by the student and a supporting statement from a member of the Association at a UK or other university.
 Submissions should be made electronically by 15 July of the year in question to the Hon.
-Secretary of the Association Dr Fiona Barclay.
+Secretary of the Association Dr Abigail Taylor.